CodeCrafter19programmer/YoRent-Fresh/FIXES_APPLIED.md

 - Ensured loading state is always set to `false` after authentication operations complete

 ### 3. 🔗 Deployment Platform & URL Update
-**Problem:** README.md showed Vercel deployment instead of Netlify, and GitHub repository page showed wrong URL (`yo-rent-fresh.vercel.app` instead of `yorent.netlify.app`)
+**Problem:** Deployment documentation and repository metadata needed to be aligned to the intended production platform and URL.
 **Solution:**
-- Updated README.md to use Netlify deployment instead of Vercel
+- Updated README.md to use Vercel deployment
-- Changed deploy button from Vercel to Netlify
+- Ensured deploy button points to Vercel
-- Added prominent live demo URL: `https://yorent.netlify.app`
+- Added prominent live demo URL: `https://<your-vercel-project>.vercel.app`
 - Updated repository reference to use `YoRent-Fresh` for deployment
-- Changed tech stack to reflect Netlify as deployment platform
+- Changed tech stack to reflect Vercel as deployment platform
 - Added note in README about updating GitHub repository settings
 - Created `DEPLOYMENT_INSTRUCTIONS.md` with step-by-step guide to update the GitHub repo URL